rsms/move/README.md

   - When defining functions, any argument can be given a default value using either `:` or `=`.
 E.g. `foo = ^(bar, baz: 4, names=[], age) {...`.

-- **Variables** need not be explicitly declared.
+- **Variables** are not explicitly declared.
 Move will declare a newfound variable in the scope which it first was used.
-This behavior is deterministic, in contrast to the ambiguous way implicitly declared variables behave in JavaScript.
+The use of "var" produces a syntax error.

 - **No commas** required to terminate expressions.
 Move will determine when a comma is needed so you don't have to (and the code gets more readable).